pelavarre/less-beeps/README.md

 triggering that sharp, attention-grabbing sound

 Our games take a gentler approach.
-Much gentler than Emacs and Vim, in particular
+Much calmer than Emacs and Vim, in particular
-We give you less feedback less often, more calmly, and more thoughtfully.
+We give you less feedback, less often and more thoughtfully.
 We show we care how you feel.
 We can afford to care.
 4 KiB is no longer a lot of memory

-Less Beeps is what you've got, when you have found the max fun with the least noise
+Less Beeps is what you've got, when you find the max fun with the least noise

 ## Links